A jet-gas interaction beyond the host galaxy: detection of a neutral hydrogen outflow at cosmic noon: Results

 \subsection{Spectral results}

-We generated the spectral cube with natural weighting, which has an rms noise of 2.16 mJy beam$^{-1}$ with velocity resolution of $\sim$ 8.8 km s$^{-1}$.
-To pinpoint the location of the absorption, we made the moment 0 map, see Figure \ref{fig:gas_distri}.
+We generated the spectral cube with natural weighting, which has an rms noise of 2.16 mJy beam$^{-1}$ with a velocity resolution of $\sim$ 8.8 km s$^{-1}$.
+To pinpoint the location of the absorption, we made the moment 0 map; see Fig. \ref{fig:gas_distri}.
 In the map we see three distinct regions where the absorption exceeds 1.5 $\sigma$, where $\sigma$ is the rms noise of the moment 0 map.
 Given the beam size, these regions are not resolved and so we extracted spectra from the peak absorption pixels of the regions.
-The spectra are presented in the Figure \ref{fig:hi_spectra}.
+The spectra are presented in Fig. \ref{fig:hi_spectra}.

-All spectra are well fitted by a single Gaussian function.
-The fitted parameters are listed in Table \ref{tab:spectra_fitting}.
-The entire line 1 has a significance of $\sim 10\sigma$ whereas the entire line 2 and 3 have lower significances of $\sim 5\sigma$ and $\sim 4\sigma$.
-For the sake of conservation, we take line 2 and 3 as possible detections.
-Furthermore, the \mbox{H{\sc i}} column density calculated from the line 3 is much lower than those of line 1 and line 2, indicating negligible influence, we so exclude the line 3 in analysis.
-However, the line 2 exhibits the highest column density, which is retained as a limit in analysis.
+All spectra are well fit by a single Gaussian function.
+The fit parameters are listed in Table \ref{tab:spectra_fitting}.
+The entire line 1 has a significance of $\sim 10\sigma$, whereas lines 2 and 3 have lower significances of $\sim 5\sigma$ and $\sim 4\sigma$ throughout their entirety.
+For the sake of conservation, we take lines 2 and 3 to be possible detections.
+Furthermore, the \mbox{H{\sc i}} column density calculated from the line 3 is much lower than those of line 1 and line 2, indicating negligible influence, we so exclude the line 3 in the analysis.
+However, line 2 exhibits the highest column density, which is retained as a limit in the analysis.